 For questions regarding CA residency please email firstname.lastname@example.org.

 Residence Requirements: Establishing California residence requires both physical presence in California AND objective evidence that there is intent to make California your home for other than a temporary purpose.
-YOU MUST BE IN A STATUS THAT ALLOWS FOR YOU TO ESTABLISH RESIDENCY.
 The one year and one day residence period does not begin until you are present in California AND have demonstrated clear intent to become a resident of California (California Administrative Code Title 5, Sections 54020 & 54028).